TTTT101/Shortest-Path-Bellman-Ford/README.md

 ## Visual network design

 ## Algorithm implemented
-Bellman Ford only requires Numpy package to solve.
-The algorithm set the distance to source vertex as 0 and to all other vertices as infinity.
+In Python, Bellman Ford only requires Numpy package to solve.
+1. The algorithm set the distance to source node as 0 and to all other nodes as infinity.
+2. For each edge, if the distance to the source node + edge weight is less than the current distance of the destination node -> Update the distance of the destination node.
+Iterates N-1 times in which N is the number of nodes.
+3. After N-1 iterations, check all edges

 ## Results visualized